My Goals for You

-For years people asked if they could shoot with me.
-Now you can join me for a series of hands-on workshops where you’ll see how I work and what cameras and lenses I use.
-You’ll learn how to use the lighting techniques that I’ve written about in magazine articles and books.
-During the informal sessions you get to shoot photographs for your portfolio and ask questions, providing a fully interactive experience A full model release is included.
+For years people have asked if they could shoot with me.
+Now you can join me in a series of hands-on workshops related to studio portraiture as well as infrared photography where you’ll get to see the cameras and lenses I use and how I use them.
+Best of all, during these hands-on but informal sessions, you’ll learn how to use many of the techniques that I’ve written about in magazines and books, you’ll get to ask questions as well as shoot new photographs for your portfolio, providing a fully interactive experience.

-If you would like me to speak to your camera club, photo organization or convention, please read the Workshop FAQ, which contains answers to commonly asked questions.
-If it doesn’t answer your specific question, please click on Contact in the menu bar ask ask.
-I’ll usually get back to you within 24-hours.
+Would like me to speak to your camera club, photo organization or convention, please read the FAQ, which contains answers to commonly asked questions.
+If it doesn’t answer your specific question, please click on contact me below.